-- Remove the proposed C-T zoning option on the R-200 properties in the vicinity of Oakmont Street. - Designate Oakmont Avenue from the southern Plan boundary to Central Avenue with an 80-foot minimum right-of-way and two travel lanes, consistent with the 2006 Shady Grove Sector Plan - Remove the CSX Transitway easement along Oakmont Avenue, consistent with the 2006 Shady Grove Sector Plan.
+- Remove the proposed C-T zoning option on the R-200 properties in the vicinity of Oakmont Street. - Designate Oakmont Avenue from the southern Plan boundary to Central Avenue with an 80-foot minimum right-of-way and two travel lanes, consistent with the 2006 Shady Grove Sector Plan. - Plan for a grade-separated arterial roadway connection over the CSX tracks in the general location of the Deer Park Bridge that respects the resource value of the existing bridge. - Remove the CSX Transitway easement along Oakmont Avenue, consistent with the 2006 Shady Grove Sector Plan.

-Existing Land Use: Rosemont, Oakmont, Walnut Hill
+map 38 Rosemont, Oakmont, Walnut Hill: Existing Land Use

-Existing Zoning: Rosemont, Oakmont, Walnut Hill
+map 39 Rosemont, Oakmont, Walnut Hill: Existing Zoning